Is Bigger Always Better? The Real Truth About Big Penises

 Once you better understand your anatomy and stages of arousal, you can understand how to position yourself for pain-free sex.
 For example, you might try being on top in order to control the rhythm and depth of his penetration.

 You might take pride in going hands-free, but you’ll want to rethink that strategy when performing oral on a guy with a huge penis.
-Use your hands, a vibrator, or cock rings and you’ll both finish happily.
+Use your hands, a vibrator, or penis rings and you’ll both finish happily.

 Jack and Jill